HandyOSS/HandyMiner-CLI/README.md

 - Signed tar.xz included under [releases](https://github.com/HandyMiner/HandyMiner-CLI/releases) so HandyMiner can be packaged elsewhere
 - **Benchmarks and other updated information will be added here as we obtain them from the community**

-**Previous Release Updates::**
-- Now supporting variable pool difficulty by setting poolDifficulty to ```-1``` in your config.json
-- 6block and hnspool integration fully tested and supported

 A simple wrapper for the Blake2bSHA3 (Handshake) PoW OpenCL Miner to communicate with Handshake HSD via Stratum Mining.